nimttejani/ai-dialer/docs/architecture.md

-# HVAC Sales Automation Architecture
+# AI Dialer Architecture

 ## System Overview
-The HVAC Sales Automation system is designed to automate outbound sales calls to HVAC companies using AI-powered voice technology.
-The system manages leads, schedules calls, and handles appointment booking automatically.
+The AI Dialer is a proof-of-concept system designed to demonstrate automated outbound calling capabilities using AI-powered voice technology.
+The system manages leads, schedules calls, and handles appointment booking through an autonomous voice agent.

 ## Technical Architecture